nuker/nuker.github.io/_posts/2023-01-29-active_writeup.md

 ```

 > With the domain naming context we can see if we have access to anyshares
-> we can also get the domain namefrom CME so we will do both enumerate
+> we can also get the domain name from CME so we will do both enumerate
 > shares and resolve the domain name

 > Since we were able to authenticate to the DC with a null session we do the same with CME